nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.5.
 Clearing all entries: `clear`

-Clears all entries from ProfNUS.
+You can use this command to clear all entries from ProfNUS.

 **Format:** `clear`

 ### 4.6.
 Exiting the program: `exit`

-Exits the program.
+You can use this command to exit ProfNUS.

 **Format:** `exit`

 ### 4.7.
 Saving the data

-ProfNUS data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+Your data that you entered into ProfNUS is saved in the hard disk automatically after any command that changes the data.
+There is no need for you to save it manually.

 ### 4.8.
 Editing the data
-ProfNUS data are saved as a JSON file `[JAR file location]/data/profnus.json`.
+Your data in ProfNUS is saved as a JSON file `[JAR file location]/data/profnus.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ProfNUS will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, ProfNUS will discard all of your current data and start with an empty data file at the next run.
 </div>

 <div style="page-break-after: always;"></div>